 1. Start Small and Go Easy on the Marketing Budget

-When Brian Chesky and Joe Gebbia first started out, the Air BnB CEO said that they managed to keep things rolling by staying frugal and subsidizing costs for marketing.
+When Brian Chesky and Joe Gebbia first started out, the Airbnb CEO said that they managed to keep things rolling by staying frugal and subsidizing costs for marketing.
 One way of doing this was to go out and take as many photographs of properties as they could and keep doing so until it was “painful”.
 When this got a little too much, Chesky said that they hired part-time photographers and manage their workload using spreadsheets.
-However, even when this got too much, they decided to hire their first intern.
+Then, when this became unsustainable, they decided to hire their first intern.

-What’s more, Air BnB needed both buyers and sellers to make the platform work.
-For this reasons, it’s well known that he went out on the street and went about doing PR from one door to the next in order to get people signed up.
+Airbnb needed both buyers and sellers to make the platform work.
+For these reasons, Chesky went out on the street and started doing PR from one door to the next in order to get people signed up.

-Needless to say, they worked hard to keep marketing costs to a minimum and only increased expenses when it was absolutely necessary.
+Needless to say, they worked hard to keep marketing costs to a minimum and only increased their budget when it was absolutely necessary.
 When asked about his advice for startups, Chesky pointed out that it all starts and ends with small yet consistent steps.

-In fact, Chesky tells a story about the beginning of Air BnB when himself and Joe purchased an air mattress for their apartment.
+In fact, Chesky tells a story about the beginning of Airbnb when he and Joe purchased an air mattress for their apartment.
 Although this was far from ideal, it was still a means of getting the job done.
 As you can see, Chesky is a man who gives advice based on personal experience and most often, this is highly practical advice which usually screams something along the lines of “just do it”.

 At the same time, there is caution in his words and Chesky is clearly urging startups and entrepreneurs to perform their due diligence before putting any money into marketing what they do.